Communication Skills: Frankly Speaking (Micro Course Series)

 If you are not new to supervision, you know how important communication is and how your communication can make you or break you.
 Interpersonal communication is the primary supervisory skill you need to have to be successful.

-This series of 2 micro courses (all built in Articulate Rise 360) will help you become a better communicator.
+This series of 2 micro courses (built in Articulate Rise 360) will help you become a better communicator.

 - Identify the three elements of believability in the messages we communicate